What “The Office” Can Teach You About Being A Social Media Manager

 Another reason why hire a social media manager like Jack is that he can observe and analyse the company’s competition.
 These are valuable tools that Jack can use to determine the best practices.
 Since Jack is a creative and resourceful person, he can recognise good ideas when he sees them.

-Instead of reinventing the wheel, Jack saves a lot of time as a social media manager because he looks for the best formula, improves them, and then integrate them into his existing social media marketing strategy.
+Instead of reinventing the wheel, Jack saves a lot of time as a social media manager because he looks for the best formula, improves them, and then integrates them into his existing social media marketing strategy.

 Secondly, by knowing more about the competitors, Jack gains insights into what the target audiences think about the competitor brand.
 Jack can diligently monitor this so that whenever he interacts with the audience, he can quickly react whenever problems arise.
 He can answer questions and resolve issues.
 Jack may even seize an opportunity whenever it presents itself.